jwmarb/nurl/script.md

 - **Structs and Traits**: Used for modeling data and behavior.
 For example, our `User` and `ShortenedUrl` structs in `structs.rs` model users and URLs, respectively.
 - **Error Handling**: Rust uses the `Result` and `Option` types for error handling, ensuring errors are handled explicitly.
 - **Async/Await**: Our endpoints are asynchronous for scalability, using `async fn` and `.await` with Actix-web. -->

-#### **Overview of Rust: History and Usage**

-- **History**: Rust was started by Graydon Hoare in 2006 as a side project at Mozilla, aiming to create a safer alternative to C/C++ for systems programming.
-Mozilla officially sponsored it in 2009, and version 1.0 was released in 2015.
-- **Usage**: Rust is used for performance-critical backend systems, operating systems, embedded devices, and increasingly in web backend services.
-- **Community**: Rust has a growing, vibrant community with strong documentation and support.

-#### **Paradigms and Features**

-- **Multi-Paradigm**: Rust supports both object-oriented and functional programming paradigms, allowing flexibility in code organization and composition.
-- **Ownership and Borrowing**: Rust’s unique ownership system enforces memory safety at compile time, preventing data races and many classes of bugs without a garbage collector.
-- **Type System**: Rust is statically typed, with powerful generics and type inference, making code both safe and expressive.

 ---